Football hooliganism: Greece

-On 18 April, rival fans clashed with each other and riot police in Ioannina during and after a Greek Cup semi-final match between local rivals PAS Giannena and AEL.
+On 18 April, rival fans clashed with each other and riot police in Ioannina during and after a Greek Cup semi-final match between local rivals PAS Giannina and AEL.
 There was trouble during the game in which AEL won 2–0.
 Fans set fire to rubbish bins and smashed shop windows, while police tried to disperse them by firing tear gas.

 On 10 October 2009, a group of about 30 hooligans disrupted an under-17 match between the academies of local rivals PAOK and Aris.
 Among the injured were a group of Aris players and their coach, a veteran PAOK player and another official.
 On 7 October 2011, a group of Greece national football team supporters firebombed the away section of a Euro 2012 qualifying match against Croatia in Athens.

 On 18 March 2012, during the match for the Super League in Athens Olympic Stadium between Panathinaikos and Olympiacos, home team Panathinaikos's fans who were inside the stadium attacked police forces with Molotov bombs, causing extended damages to the stadium, while police forces were unable to keep peace.

 On 5 January 2014, in Aigaleo, a suburb in Athens, the local team Aigaleo was hosting AEK Athens, a Third Division match.
 Before the match clashes broke up between AEK and Aigaleo fans.
 Indeed, the clashes resulted in the arrest of a security guard of the stadium who was accused of participating in the clashes among Aigaleo hooligans and also accused of committing attempted murder against an AEK fan.

 On 15 September 2014, in Nea Alikarnassos, the team Herodotus was hosting Ethnikos Piraeus, a Third Division match.
 On 75' minute of the game, a clash between the supporters of the two clubs forced the referee to stop the match.
 During the clash, a 45-year-old supporter of Ethnikos Piraeus suffered a severe head injury and died two weeks later.

 On 1 February 2022 an Aris fan, Alkis Kampanos, was stabbed to death by PAOK hooligans in Theodorou Gazi Street, Charilaou region of Thessaloniki, near the stadium of Aris in an attack against Aris' supporters.
 On July 6, 2023, it was announced that all 12 offenders were declared guilty, with seven of them sentenced to serve the rest of their lives in prison.
 The other five individuals were given prison terms ranging from 19 to 20 years.

 In December 2023, following a series of violent sport related incidents, Greece banned fans from watching all Super League 1 championship football games for two months, the ban can also be applied to home European games matches.

 In 2025, during a FCA Winners' Championship match between Pelopas Kiatou and Ionikos, in which Ionikos won 0-1, there were violent episodes in which rocks and bottles were thrown at Ionikos' players.